CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Weight

-Some power meters add more rotating weight than others.
-For example, pedal power meters add more than crank arm power meters.
+Certain power meters have a greater rotating weight than others.
+For instance, pedal power meters are heavier than crank arm power meters.

-On the other hand, some spider power meters can add hundreds of grams (compared to your current components).
-So, keep that in mind.
+However, some spider power meters can add hundreds of grams (compared to your current components), so keep that in mind.

 Battery Type & Battery Life

-Bicycle watt meters use one of the following two battery types:
+Bicycle power meters use one of two battery types:

-- In-built, rechargeable batteries are integrated into advanced and higher-end power meters.
-They are more convenient because you just need to charge them occasionally.
+- In-built, rechargeable batteries integrated into advanced and higher-end power meters are more convenient because you just need to charge them occasionally.
 But they usually don’t last as long as one-use batteries.

-Let’s say you ride 7 hours a week, and the battery in a power meter lasts 140 hours.
-This results in 4 months of riding without the need to recharge or replace the battery.
+If you ride for 7 hours a week, and the battery in your power meter lasts for 140 hours, you can ride for 4 months without recharging or replacing the battery.

-Consequently, the battery life shouldn’t play an important role when buying a power meter.
-But, if it does, the chart below shows the battery life of the power meters in this article.
+So, the battery life of a power meter shouldn’t be a big concern when you’re buying one.
+However, if it is important to you, the chart below shows the battery life of the power meters mentioned in this article.

 Zero-Offset vs. Calibration